What does fact checked mean?

 Return to the starting position to complete one repetition.
 As variations, you can press the cables down toward your thighs to complete a decline cable press or up toward the ceiling, to complete an incline cable press.
 These variations work your muscles from different angles and offer new challenges.

-Position the machine’s cable handles so they’re level with the top of your hand and then grab a handle with each hand.
-Stand in split-stance position, meaning one foot is in front of the other slightly.
+Position the machine’s cable handles so they’re level with the top of your hand and then grab a handle with each hand in a close grip.
+Lifters should stand in split-stance position, meaning one foot is in front of the other slightly.

 Push both arms down in front of your body until your elbows are straight, keeping a slight bend in your arms and your wrists neutral.